mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_DataAnalysis.rst

   Specify a range of input files that are either reduced (*_red.nxs*) or :math:`S(Q, \omega)`.

-Range One
+Integration Range
   The energy range over which to integrate the values.

-Use Two Ranges
+Background Subtraction
   If checked a background will be calculated and subtracted from the raw data.

-Range Two
+Background Range
   The energy range over which a background is calculated which is subtracted from the raw data.